reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

   }, [isPlaying]); // ...so it must be declared here!
 ```

-This tells React that it should skip re-running your effect if `isPlaying` is the same as it was during the previous render.
+Now all dependencies are declared, so there is no error.
+Specifying `[isPlaying]` as the dependency array tells React that it should skip re-running your effect if `isPlaying` is the same as it was during the previous render.
 With this change, typing into the input doesn't cause the effect to re-run, but pressing Play/Pause does:

 <Sandpack>